 Sub- Programme 2.
-Governance enhancement and basic framework development for democracy Component 2-3 Improvement of Legal and Judicial System Background of the new co In Nepal, a new constitution was established in September 2015.
-To ensure the implementation of the new constitution and to make a stable transition to becoming a democratic nation, is a prerequisite to promote economic development. administration with infrastruc nsition to the three-tier federal system (federal, provincial and local), the judicial will be transferred to the local level, but several concerns have been raised, starting cture such as lack of buildings necessary for judicial administration, need for an inflict resolution methodology and ways to tackle increasing crime rate.
-JDS Programme will support the human resource development for the improvement of the pol planning abilities of the administrative officers who will respond to the priority issues of the judic area expressed in the National Development Plan, such as modernization of judicial administrati through judicial process reform, access to the judicial system by simplification/ fairne promptness of the judicial process, promotion of judicial administration based on the judic control by people and protection of human rights and democracy, alternative method for resolve disputes including potential conflict, reconstruction of judicial system towards the local level judicial structure oriented by the constitution, etc.
+Governance enhancement and basic framework development for democracy Component 2-3 Improvement of Legal and Judicial System Daglegraund

+In Nepal, a new constitution was established in September 2015.
+To ensure the implementation of the new constitution and to make a stable transition to becoming a democratic nation, is a prerequisite to promote economic development.

+As for the transition to the three-tier federal system (federal, provincial and local), the judicial administration will be transferred to the local level, but several concerns have been raised, starting with infrastructure such as lack of buildings necessary for judicial administration, need for an alternative conflict resolution methodology and ways to tackle increasing crime rate.

+JDS Programme will support the human resource development for the improvement of the policy planning abilities of the administrative officers who will respond to the priority issues of the judicial area expressed in the National Development Plan, such as modernization of judicial administration through judicial process reform, access to the judicial system by simplification/ fairness/ promptness of the judicial process, promotion of judicial administration based on the judicial control by people and protection of human rights and democracy, alternative method for resolving disputes including potential conflict, reconstruction of judicial system towards the local level judicial structure oriented by the constitution, etc.